 An upper level writing course open to all majors, this course is appropriate for anyone who may write grant or business proposals in their careers.
-Prerequisite: ENGL 101 with a grade of C or higher.
+Prerequisite: ENGL 101 or ENGL 252 with a grade of C or higher.
 Offered Fall (odd), M4.